malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 when normalised by the melting point is also seen in the dynamics (@sec:dynamics_results).

 ![The crystal growth rates normalised by the melting point.
-For clarity a light grey.
 These results are for both high and low pressure melting, which collapse onto the same curve when normalising the temperature by the melting point.
 ](../Projects/Crystal_Melting/figures/melting_rates_err.svg){#fig:melting_rates}